-Subordinated Debentures and Borrowings Under Line of Credit: The carrying amount of the subordinated debentures with floating interest rates is a reasonable estimate of fair value.
+Subordinated Debentures and Borrowings Under Line of Credit: The carrying amount of the subordinated debentures and borrowings under line of credit with floating interest rates is a reasonable estimate of fair value.

 Interest Rate Swaps: Substantially all interest rate swaps held or issued by the Company for risk management are traded in over-the-counter markets where quoted market prices are not readily available.
 For these derivatives, the Company measures fair value using models that use primarily market observable inputs, such as yield curves and option volatilities, and include the value associated with counterparty risk.
 The Company classifies interest rate swaps held or issued for risk management activities as Level 2 inputs.